TouringSFO was http://geocities.com/touringsfo

 39th Avenue and Ortega

-Roosevelt Way and Levant
+16th and Roosevelt Way

-Marina Boulevard at Lyon Street
+Lyon Street

 12th Avenue and Lake